StackVista/stackstate-docs/configure/logging/enable-logging.md

 ### Event handler function instance ID

-The ID for an instance of an event handler function can be found using the [StackState CLI](../../setup/cli/README.md).
+The ID for an instance of an event handler function can be found using the [Rancher Observability CLI](../../setup/cli/README.md).

-* To list all event handlers, run the StackState CLI command below.
+* To list all event handlers, run the Rancher Observability CLI command below.
 * Use the `id` from the command output to [enable logging](enable-logging.md#set-the-logging-level-for-a-function-instance) for a specific event handler.

 {% tabs %}